Advanced search

 Emergence of new psychotic or manic symptoms

-Treatment-emergent psychotic symptoms (visual/tactile/auditory hallucinations and delusions) or mania in patients without prior history of psychotic illness or mania can be caused by methylphenidate at usual doses.
+Treatment-emergent psychotic symptoms (visual/tactile/auditory hallucinations and delusions) or mania in patients without prior history of psychotic illness or mania can be caused by methylphenidate at therapeutic doses (see section 4.8).
 If manic or psychotic symptoms occur, consideration should be given to a possible causal role for methylphenidate and discontinuation of treatment may be appropriate.

 Aggressive or hostile behaviour

-The emergence or worsening of aggression or hostility can be caused by treatment with stimulants.
-Patients treated with methylphenidate should be closely monitored for the emergence or worsening of aggressive behaviour or hostility at treatment initiation, at every dose adjustment and then least every 6 months and every visit.
-Physicians should evaluate the need for adjustment of the treatment regimen in patients experiencing behavioural changes bearing in mind that upwards or downwards tritration may be appropriate.
-Treatment interruption can be considered.
+The emergence or worsening of aggression or hostility can be caused by treatment with stimulants (see section 4.8).
+Patients treated with methylphenidate should be closely monitored for the emergence or worsening of aggressive behaviour or hostility at treatment initiation, at every dose adjustment and then at least every 6 months and at every visit.
+Physicians should evaluate the need for adjustment of the treatment regimen in patients experiencing behavioural changes and consider appropriateness of upwards or downwards titration.
+Treatment interruption may also be considered.

 Patients with emergent suicidal ideation or behaviour during treatment for ADHD should be evaluated immediately by their physician.
 Consideration should be given to the exacerbation of an underlying psychiatric condition and to a possible causal role of methylphenidate treatment.
-Treatment of an underlying psychiatric condition may be necessary and consideration should be given to a possible discontinuation of methylphenidate.
+Treatment of an underlying psychiatric condition may be necessary and discontinuation of methylphenidate should be considered.

 Tics